-A makerspace, especially one with a range of stakeholders, works best if it operates emblematically with this attitude after saying “no” - “sorry, we aren’t able to do that, but here’s what we can do for you!”
+A creative space, especially one with a range of stakeholders, works best if it operates emblematically with this attitude; “sorry, we aren’t able to do that, but here’s what we can do for you!”

 Artwork: Izumi Miyazaki; Hair-cut